 - Problem Solving by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

 The children are familiar with the language of fluency, reasoning and problem solving and each lesson incorporates one or more of these aims.
 At Morley Victoria we follow the approach of concrete-pictorial-abstract which allows children to fully understand the mathematical concept they are learning.
 As a school we have invested heavily in manipulatives, such as Numicon and Place Value Counters, which allows children to bring the abstract to life.
 Children are encouraged to use these throughout all the key stages so they can develop a real understanding of any new concept, for example, percentages or ratio in Key Stage Two.
 After children have experienced maths through concrete representations, they are then encouraged to represent them pictorially.
-As a school we use pictorial representations such as the Singapore Bar Model and whole-part model, which are tools that enable children to have a consistent approach to drawing problems to see what calculation is required, this approach is used from Key Stage One right through to Key Stage Two.
+As a school we use pictorial representations such as the bar model and whole-part model, which are tools that enable children to have a consistent approach to drawing problems to see what calculation is required, this approach is used from Key Stage One right through to Key Stage Two.

 From Year 1 through to Year 6 the children are exposed to ‘Chilli Challenges’ in maths lesson where the difficultly of the challenge is decided by teacher assessments or by the children.
 The options range from ‘Lemon and Herb’ to ‘Hot’ and even ‘Extra Hot’; the children choose the option based on where they feel they are working in that particular objective or may be guided by their teacher.
 If a child finds the task too difficult, they can move down the menu, conversely if they find the task not challenging enough, they can move up the menu.
 The challenges are differentiated through depth of understanding and not breadth, such as using bigger numbers.
 This approach is a ‘mastery’ approach which ensures that the vast majority of children are working on the same objective, promoting growth-mindset, and this approach really pushes children to understand and not just ‘do’ mathematics, creating stronger mathematicians.